junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 It has been forever since he has to experience a sense of fear like this.
 The last time is when his Mom burning on the ceiling.

 And then, like time reverses itself, Cas is put back.
-Fingernails back onto fingertips, fingers to hands, hands to arms, arms to the body.
+Nails back onto fingertips, fingers to hands, hands to arms, arms to the body.
 The invisible hand pieces him together like placing puzzle pieces, returning Cas to him.
 But with things here and there off.
 The two hands are switched, the legs are in odd angles, the left eye is in the place where the mouth should be, mouth at ear's.

 Dean gasps in terror.
 His throat can't squeeze a single syllable of word out, not even it is "Cas" that he wants to say.